chaos46692/carl-tracy.com/content/media/books-23.md

 ### Spell or High Water
 Martin and Philip travel to Atlantis for a conference of wizards to determine how to police themselves.
-Meyer really leans into the dangers/weirdness associated with time travel in this one, with two of the characters being the same person at different points in their lives (Brit the Younger and Brit the Elder)
+Meyer really leans into the dangers/weirdness associated with time travel in this one, with two of the characters being the same person at different points in their lives (Brit the Younger and Brit the Elder).
+Weaved into the story is Jimmy/Merlin's quest to get back to Leadchurch.
+But to what end?

 ### An Unwelcome Quest
+A banished wizard returns to punish those who had banished him.
+In the first two novels Meyer had slowly built up all the ways that the wizards can use magic, so in this one he obviously takes it away!
+Our heros much follow the epic[^epic]

 ## Kaiju Preservation Society
 ### _John Scalzi_